heptarch/heptarch.github.io/drafts/cone.md

 $$

 where $\beta = 2\pi /3$ is the opening angle of the segment (in radians).
 This part of the footprint is cramped (height less than $2 \text{ m}$) and hence of less utility.
 Some of the excised cladding can be repurposed to cope the edge of the face and provide a portico for the entrance.
-The face itself will be of aluminium sheet metal.

-*Entry.* The face will be inset with a spruce doorway, reproducing in miniature the hyperbolic boundary curve.
+The face itself will be of aluminium sheet metal, and inset with a spruce doorway which reproduces in miniature the hyperbolic boundary curve.

 *Ground floor.* The ground floor has ample footage, around $\pi \cdot 1.5^2 \text{ m}^2 \approx 7 \text{ m}^2$ at height $2 \text{ m}$